-On the go or prefer to download this information?
-You can find a PDF version of this guidance by clicking here.
+Prefer to download this information?
+Here is a PDF version of this guidance.

 Guide to student pro bono for frontline advice organisations